 Help citizen patrol groups

 Citizen-led watch groups in California's Bay Area are helping to protect vulnerable elders within Asian-American communities.
-One organizer is raising funds to hire security patrol in Oakland’s Chinatown.
-And if you live nearby, you can help accompany elders, clean up trash, and support the community — just sign up here.
+One organiser is raising funds to hire security patrol in Oakland’s Chinatown.
+And if you live nearby, you can help accompany elders, clean up rubbish, and support the community — just sign up here.

 Support Asian sex workers